sequana/sequana/README.rst

 Pipelines and related projects
 ==============================

-Here is a non exahustive list of tools and pipelines from the project. with users and developers audience.
+Here is a non exhiaustive list of tools and pipelines from the project. with users and developers audience.

 .. list-table::